chocolatey/choco-quickstart-scripts/README.md

 .\Initialize-C4bSetup.ps1 -Thumbprint '<YOUR_CUSTOM_SSL_CERT_THUMBPRINT_HERE>'
 ```

-> :warning:**REMINDER**: If you are using your own SSL certificate, be sure to place this certificate in the `Local Machine > Personal` certificate store before running the above script, and ensure that the private key is exportable.
+> :warning:**REMINDER**: If you are using your own SSL certificate, be sure to place this certificate in the `Local Machine > Trusted People` certificate store before running the above script, and ensure that the private key is exportable.

 > :memo: **NOTE**
 > A Role and User credential will be configured to limit access to your Nexus repositories.
 As well, CCM Client and Service Salts are configured to further encrypt your connection between CCM and your endpoint clients.
 These additional settings are also incorporated into your `Register-C4bEndpoint.ps1` script for onboarding endpoints.